Chacheeokc/Carry-On/README.md

  create packing lists, record and check off the places they have traveled, plan financially for each day, and lastly, construct an agenda.
 UNLIKE other travel planners and note applications, Carry On allows you to manage travel related tasks before, after, and during your trip through an easy-to-use interface.
 OUR product is designed to take all the necessary itineraries, lists, and budget planning for your next getaway and consolidate them in one simple space.

 ### SPECIFIC FEATURES:
-Log-in page
+Log-in page,
-Registration page
+Registration page,
-Trip agenda
+Trip agenda,
-Packing List
+Packing List,
-Map of previous destinations
+Map of previous destinations,
 Financial Planner

 ### To Run Install depdencies